-Active-Chemistry is superior to the ocnventional chemical polymerization initiator, a benzoyl peroxide/amine system, because it exhibits high catalytic activity under strongly acidic conditions.
+Active-Chemistry technology is superior to the conventional chemical polymerization initiator, a benzoyl peroxide/amine system because it exhibits high catalytic activity under strongly acidic conditions.
 A thin bonding layer formed after air blow becomes hard because of rapid progression of polymerization and curing on its adhesive interface (self-cure), when it comes into contact with resin materials such as composite resin.

 3rd Generation 3D-SR Monomer

 The 3D-SR monomer have several functional groups that can interact with calcium and polymerizing groups per molecule.
 Tokuyama UNIVERSAL BOND has an enhanced response to tooth calcium and durability by using a new 3rd generation 3D-SR monomer.

 - Strong bonding to tooth structure through multi-point bounding.